nvaws/labs/SAA-Lab01.md

 1 - Install an Apache web server and create a Hello World! page.
 2 - Activate the Web server and configure it to automatically start on reboots.
+3 - Read some EC2 instance related data from EC2 metadata and show it on the webpage.

 * Add Storage: Leave defaults
 * Add Tags